-The average credit card interest rate in 2018 is 19.05% for new offers!
+The average credit card interest rate is 17% per the Federal Reserve’s Consumer Credit Report released in 2020.
 However, some credit card companies offer a 0% interest rate on balance transfers and purchases for 12 to 15 months.
 Transfer your balances on high-interest credit cards to an interest-free (or lower-interest) credit card.
 This obviously does not get you out of debt, but at least you are temporarily saving by paying less interest.

 4. Negotiate With Creditors For Lower Interest Rates